-It allows you to search for particular test or steps, organize the test and step information in various ways and to see the test meta-data and step images.
+It allows you to search for a particular test or step, organize the test and step information in various ways and to see the test meta-data and step images.
 You can delete baselines or copy them to other branches.
-You can see the history of any baselines, compare revisions, and open the test results viewer to for particular runs of those baselines.
+You can see the history of any baseline, compare revisions, and open the test results viewer to a particular run of the baseline.

 This page allows you to see all the different under which visual UI tests were run by your team.
 This page also provides a way to assign a name to a specific environment and to rename or delete existing names.

 - This page supports a "branch and then merge" workflow of your baseline.
 You create a branch by using SDK commands; then, when you are ready to merge the source branch back into the target branch, this page allows you to compare the branches and display any differences and conflicts between the source and target branches.
 You can change the source branch annotations by copying annotation from a target step, changing existing annotations or adding new annotations.
 Finally for every difference between the branches you can specify if the target baseline should be updated from the source branch or not.